dnsla/Portfolio/index.md

 ## Welcome

-Welcome to my portfolio — a place to explore my work, skills, and journey in data science.
+Welcome to my portfolio!
+This is a space to explore my work, skills, and journey in data science.
 This site highlights my projects, technical background, and ways to connect with me.

 ---